Vaping companies sue to delay US e-cigarette review

 “It is time for FDA to stop moving the goalposts and changing the rules in the middle of the game to the detriment of our manufacturers and small businesses,” said Tony Abboud, the group’s executive director, in a statement.

-The FDA did not immediately comment.
-Only products that meet FDA’s standards would be permitted to be sold.
+Vaping executives have long said that most companies will not be able to afford to conduct large, expensive studies needed for FDA review.
+Only products that meet FDA standards would be permitted to be sold.